jhermann/rituals/docs/usage.rst

 The Root Namespace
 ^^^^^^^^^^^^^^^^^^

-The tasks useful for any (Python) project are organized in a root namespace When you use the ``from rituals.easy import *`` statement, that also imports this root namespace.
+The tasks useful for any (Python) project are organized in a root namespace.
+When you use the ``from rituals.easy import *`` statement, that also imports this root namespace.
 By convention of *Invoke*, when the identifier ``namespace`` is defined, that one is taken instead of constructing one automatically from